PulpCattel/Wasabi_Observatory/Dont_Trust_Verify.md

 * #### Percentage remixers per CoinJoin

 **The green dots** are the distribution of the remixers percentage for each CoinJoin.
-An input is counted as a remixer if it spend a previous equal value output and if it appears as input not more than once and as equal value output not more than once (either in the same CoinJoin or in different ones).
+An input address is counted as a remixer if it spends a previous equal value output and if it appears as input not more than once and as equal value output not more than once (either in the same CoinJoin or in different ones).

 `remixers percentage per CoinJoin = number(CoinJoin remixers) / number(CoinJoin inputs)`